bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 *(Outline the Coordinated Authorizations Process as per Kyle's comment on 2023-06-19 meeting)* [The Coordinated Authorizations Process](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting/coordinated-authorizations/mines-process#:~:text=The%20coordinated%20authorizations%20process%20is,detailed%20information%20on%20the%20process.) is defined by four overarching stages: pre-application, screening, review, drafting and decision.

-Coordinated Authorizations are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.
+Coordinated Authorizations MUST be referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.

 There are three different routes for a project to come into the coordinated authorizations process:
 - Any new mineral or coal mine project, whether or not reviewable under the Environmental Assessment Act (EAA);